sumittiware/Flutter-News/README.md

-# NewsApp
+# Flutter News

-A new Flutter project.
+A new Flutter project with News Api ("https://newsapi.org/").

 ## Getting Started